FoodStandardsAgency/register-a-food-business-front-end/docs/contribution-guidelines/data-flow.md

 # Data flow

 Data is made available to pages via the `props` object, which is supplied in most cases via the `SessionWrapper` component.
 Data is passed back to the server via HTTP `POST` requests, triggered by form submissions on each page.
-Users' session data is stored in a temporary cache database on Azure, accessed via a browser cookie, which makes it possible to switch browser tabs and retain all user data.
+Users' session data is stored in a temporary cache database on Azure, accessed via a record ID that is stored in a browser cookie, which makes it possible to switch browser tabs and retain all user data.

 ## Data touch-points